-- 1. Warning A written notice to the student that he/she has violated the academic dishonesty policy. - Grade Adjustment Student may receive a lower score on a test or assignment and/or receive a failing grade, which could result in a "0" for that assignment. - 3.
-Discretionary Sanctions Additional academic assignments determined by the faculty member. - Course Failure Student will receive a failing grade for the course where academic dishonesty has occurred and will be administratively withdrawn.
+- 1. Warning A written notice to the student that he/she has violated the academic dishonesty policy. - 2.
+Grade Adjustment Student may receive a lower score on a test or assignment and/or receive a failing grade, which could result in a "0" for that assignment.

+- 3. Discretionary Sanctions Additional academic assignments determined by the faculty member. - 4.
+Course Failure Student will receive a failing grade for the course where academic dishonesty has occurred and will be administratively withdrawn.

-For curriculum courses, all cases of academic dishonesty must be recorded on the Report of Academic Dishonesty Form and sent to the appropriate curriculum dean who will forward a copy to the Executive Dean of Student Development.
-The Executive Dean of Student Development keeps a record of all cases of academic dishonesty.
-If a student has repeated offenses, the Executive Dean of Student Development may impose a disciplinary sanction of probation, suspension, or expulsion.
+For curriculum courses, all cases of academic dishonesty must be recorded on the Report of Academic Dishonesty Form and sent to the appropriate curriculum dean who will forward a copy to the Vice President of Student Development, who keeps a record of all cases of academic dishonesty.
+If a student has repeated offenses, the Vice President of Student Development may impose а disciplinary sanction of probation, suspension, or expulsion.
 Students who dispute the accuracy or fairness of a penalty imposed for academic dishonesty may appeal the penalty by following the due process for appeals.

-For Continuing Education and Occupational Extension classes, all cases of academic dishonesty must be recorded on the Report of Academic Dishonesty Form and sent to the appropriate Director who will forward a copy to the Executive Dean of Continuing Education.
-The Executive Dean of Continuing Education keeps a record of all cases of academic dishonesty.
-If a student has repeated offenses, the Executive Dean of Continuing Education may impose a disciplinary sanction of probation, suspension, or expulsion.
+For Continuing Education and Occupational Extension classes, all cases of academic dishonesty must be recorded on the Report of Academic Dishonesty Form and sent to the appropriate Director who will forward a copy to the Dean of Continuing Education, who keeps a record of all cases of academic dishonesty.
+If a student has repeated offenses, the Dean of Continuing Education may impose sanction а disciplinary of probation, suspension, or expulsion.
 Students who dispute the accuracy or fairness of a penalty imposed for academic dishonesty may appeal the penalty by following the due process for appeals.

-PENALTIES FOR NON-ACADEMIC MISCONDUCT Instructors have the authority and the primary responsibility for control over classroom behavior and academic integrity, and can order the temporary removal of any student engaged in disruptive conduct or any other conduct that violates the general rules of the College.
-Such short-term suspensions assume that the has instructor witnesses or first-hand knowledge of the conduct warranting disciplinary action and that the student is given the opportunity to be heard.
+PENALTIES FOR NON-ACADEMIC MISCONDUCT

+Instructors have the authority and the primary responsibility for control over classroom behavior and academic integrity, and can order the temporary removal of any student engaged in disruptive conduct or any other conduct that violates the general rules of the College.
+Such short-term suspensions assume that the instructor witnesses or has first-hand knowledge of the conduct warranting disciplinary action and that the student is given the opportunity to be heard.
 Such rudimentary due process is generally conducted face-toface with the student and any notice of charges or disciplinary sanction may be in written or oral form.

 - 1. The instructor may invoke a warning to the student. - 2.
 The instructor may invoke a judgment against a student by revoking the student's privilege of further participation in that day's class, lab, clinical activities, or field/shop work. - 3.
-The instructor or coordinator may suspend a student from participation in class for a longer period of time: - Curriculum and Continuing Education -Not to exceed three consecutive class meetings or three consecutive hours of instruction, whichever is fewer. - Basic Skills -- Not to exceed three consecutive days. - 4.
+The instructor or coordinator may suspend a student from participation in class for a longer period of time: - Curriculum and Continuing Education -Not to exceed three consecutive class meetings or three consecutive hours of instruction, whichever is fewer. - College and Career Readiness (formerly Basic Skills) -- Not to exceed three consecutive days. - 4.
 If extended or permanent suspension or further disciplinary action is deemed appropriate and necessary, the curriculum instructor or continuing education coordinator will make that recommendation to the curriculum dean or continuing education director.
-After an investigation to establish the facts, the dean or director may make recommendation for extended suspension or further disciplinary action to the Executive Dean of Student Development or Executive Dean of Continuing Education as appropriate. - 5.
-The Executive Dean of Student Development or Executive Dean of Continuing Education, in consultation with the curriculum dean or director, will determine if extended suspension or more serious disciplinary action is appropriate and necessary.
+After an investigation to establish the facts, the dean or director may make а recommendation for extended suspension or further disciplinary action to the Vice President of Student Development or the Dean of Continuing Education as appropriate. - 5.
+The Vice President of Student Development or Dean of Continuing Education, in consultation with the curriculum dean or director, will determine if extended suspension or more serious disciplinary action is appropriate and necessary.